“Does the road wind up-hill all the way?”

 “From morn to night, my friend.”

-And that walk we will inevitably need to trust:
+As we walk, we will inevitably need to TRUST:

 But is there for the night a resting-place?

 A roof for when the slow dark hours begin.